top of page

 Action Station

-It t will be an educational space providing advice, inspiration and encouragement to local people to support wildlife and create biodiversity corridors throughout the town.
+Educational spaces providing advice, inspiration and encouragement to local people to support wildlife and create biodiversity corridors throughout the town.

 Image by NeONBRAND